 Average consumer debt levels have increased across the country over the last 12 months by an average of 3.2%.
 The average debt amount in Canada in 2019, excluding mortgages, is currently around $23,500.

-While this is indeed troubling, several provinces currently are above the national average and unfortunately Alberta leads the country with the average debt load of over $29,000, 24% above the national average.
+While this is indeed troubling, several provinces currently are above the national average and unfortunately, Alberta leads the country with an average debt load of over $29,000, 24% above the national average.
 While this is down from earlier in the decade, it has caused one of the highest insolvency increases in the country.

 Insolvency & Consumer Proposal Statistics in Alberta

 A consumer proposal is an agreement made on your behalf with your creditors to settle your debts and create a schedule to pay them off.
 Consumer proposals are binding legal agreements that clear much of what you owe and set you up with an affordable way to pay the amount of debt your creditors have not forgiven.
 To qualify for a consumer proposal in Alberta, you must:

 • be unable (for any reason) to make your payments as they become due, or you stop making your payments as they come due

 • owe less than $250,000 to your creditors ($500,000 for married couples)

 • have an insufficient amount of assets that can be used to satisfy your debt

 • hire a licensed bankruptcy trustee to mediate with creditors on your behalf

 An approved consumer proposal becomes binding on all your creditors if creditors representing at least 51 percent of your total indebtedness agree to the plan.